-A donor can be compensated for up to 560 Euro per month.
-You get 40 Euro for every approved donation: 30 Euro right away and 10 Euro after the donation has been screened for STDs and approved.
-Read more about "Why to be a sperm donor?".
+In total you can get compensated up to 80 Euro per visit • You will be compensated with 40 Euro for every approved donation: 30 Euro right away and 10 Euro after the donation has been screened for STDs and approved. • You will also be compensated for routine blood sampling.

 Yes.
-You receive your compensation in cash and anonymously, and you must report your income yourself.
+You receive your compensation by bank transfer and must report the compensation yourself.

 We test blood and urine for STIs and some genetic disorders.

 Yes, if you are treated and cured.

 Yes.
 We continuously test for STIs, e.g. hepatitis.

 Besides good health, no. Our donors represent all kinds of men with different backgrounds.

 Yes, you can become a sperm donor at European Sperm Bank if you have had sex with men.

 There are many reasons why you may not qualify as a sperm donor.
 Most commonly, the reason is that your sperm count does not meet our criteria.
 If you do not have an above average sperm count, you cannot be a sperm donor.
 But there are also several other factors that may disqualify you from being accepted as a sperm donor.
 You cannot be a sperm donor, if: